Getting Started with Badger 2040

-- Once you're ready to stick the bits of Velcro down, press em down and then wait 10 minutes for the adhesive to set.
-Then you're ready to go!
+- Once you're happy with the placement, press the squares down (avoiding pressing directly on the screen) and then wait 10 minutes for the adhesive to set.

 MicroPython and Badger 2040

-The custom display drivers in our C++/MicroPython build let us do a bunch of cool stuff with the E Ink display.
-There are simple drawing and text functions to make it straightforward to display things on the display.
-You can also change how quickly you update the display - faster updates will mean less saturated blacks and more ghosting on your display, so you'll need to decide whether speed or quality is more important for your application (our demos use a variety of update speeds, so you can see how they behave).
+It also lets you change how quickly you update the display - faster updates will mean less saturated blacks and more ghosting on your display, so you'll need to decide whether speed or quality is more important for your application (our demos use a variety of update speeds, so you can see how they behave).

 Using Badger OS

-If you're running version 1.18.5 or later, the launcher and most of the examples now turn off automatically to conserve battery power.
-Whilst running on battery power the LED will light up when Badger is awake and consuming power, and turn off to let you know when the board is asleep.
-Press any front button to wake it up where you left off , or press A and C together to return to the launcher.
+When powered by USB, Badger will stay awake all the time.
+When running on battery however, the launcher and the examples turn off automatically to conserve battery power.
+In our examples, we've made the LED light up when Badger is awake and consuming power, and turn off to let you know when the board is asleep.
+Press any front button to wake it up where you left off or press A and C together to return to the launcher.

-Once MicroPython is installed, your Badger won't show up as a drive any more.
-To program it, you'll need to talk to it through an interpreter - we're using Thonny, which is available for Windows, Mac or Linux.
+To program Badger (or to edit the files on it), you'll need to talk to it through an interpreter - we're using Thonny, which is available for Windows, Mac or Linux.

 - Install the latest version of Thonny.
 We recommend downloading it from the Thonny website as package managers do not always have the newest version.